bump-sh/docs/src/_help/customization-options/custom-domains.md

 To extend your brand experience to your visitors and API consumers, you can use a custom domain that replaces our URL.
 This change is based on a CNAME record.

 A CNAME, or Canonical Name, is a Domain Name System (DNS) entry.
 It serves as an alias, and maps a domain name to another.
-In our use case, it lets you set a domain name for your users to access your API docs, that they will use and see instead of the Bump.sh domain name.
+In our use case, it lets you set a domain name for your users to access your API documentation, that they will use and see instead of the Bump.sh domain name.

 ## Setting a CNAME record